Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Beautiful autumn colours & blueberries.

-September: sunny weather and northern lights
+Sunny weather and northern lights

-I stayed in Básar for 3 nights, and got extremely lucky with a late autumn spell of warm, sunny and almost wind-free (!) weather on the crucial day I climbed up to Fimmvörðuháls.
+I stayed in the Básar hut for 3 nights, and got extremely lucky with a late autumn spell of warm, sunny and almost wind-free (!) weather on the crucial day I climbed up to Fimmvörðuháls.

-September also offers a dazzling array of autumn colours, and a bountyful harvest of bláber and krækiber in Thórsmörk.
+September also offers a dazzling array of autumn colours, and a bountyful harvest of bláber (blueberries) and krækiber in Thórsmörk.
 And the chance to see northern lights! 😀

-The weather was so nice I could walk all the way up without putting on my jacket.
+But the weather was so nice I could walk all the way up without putting on my jacket.
 Even when I reached the snowfields, it was still quite balmy due to the near absence of wind.

 What a difference with the first time!